Xygeni User Guides

 -

 # JFrog Artifactory.
-You may configure similarly Sonatype Nexus, etc.
+You may similarly configure Sonatype Nexus, etc.

 # The hostname for registries for on-cloud Artifactory, to match your own